-A Mexican spin on traditional bruschetta, flavored up with fresh herb, lime, and Pace® Salsa.
-Make this delicious recipe with cheese to wow the crowd or without cheese for an easy go-to for your next football watching.
+A Mexican spin on traditional bruschetta, flavored up with fresh herb, lime, and salsa.
+Make this delicious Mexican Bruschetta recipe with cheese to wow the crowd or without cheese for an easy go-to for your next football watching.

 Holy hell guys.
 It got cold here. …Or at least chilly.
 I woke up this morning, and someone in this house had put the house A/C on instead of heat and the house was a frigid 68F.
 No, I am not kidding.
 I tried to snuggle with the 5 year old (he crawls into bed with us in the middle of Every.
 Friggin.
 Night.), and he rolled away “I want to cuddle with Daddy”.
 Pffffth.